|home | about us | disclaimer | contact|

 There isn't enough space here to talk at any length about the incredible historical heritage that is Dover Castle, suffice to say it is a must see attraction for residents of and visitors to Kent.
 The current thinking is that there were defensive earthworks on the site at least since the Iron Age.
 The physical remains become clearer during the Roman occupation.
 One of the two Roman lighthouses built in Dover remains on the castle site.
 The status of Dover grew over the centuries but the reign of Henry II saw the most important developments to the building.

 For today's tourists there is much to see associated with the structure's long history.
 But perhaps the WWII is the strongest theme visible to visitors.
 The NAAFI restaurant is open throughout the year with an additional Tea Bar open during the high season.
 The Castle is also open for private functions.
 Good facilities for wheelchair users, visually impaired or hearing impaired visitors and there is parking right next to the castle.

 Start your visit in the morning as a good look round can take several hours.
 A great day out that few will fail to enjoy.

 There is wheelchair access for most of the Castle except for upper floors.
 Visit the website or call the Castle direct 01304 211067.

 Feedback & Disclaimer

 We welcome your feedback about the Castle, email your thoughts to email@example.com.
 This page is checked regularly but if you find that any errors or omissions let us know.
 This is a page under constant improvement.
-Get all the Yourcounty updates free to you mailbox by signing up for the Kent Review.

 Please refer to our disclaimer, Yourcounty does not have any responsibility for the content of external websites.